dhia-gharsallaoui/kratos-admin-ui/README.md

 ### Common Issues

-1. **Kratos Connection Failed**
+1. **Kratos/Hydra Connection Failed**
-   - Use the settings dialog (⚙️ icon) to verify and update Kratos endpoint URLs
+   - Use the settings dialog (⚙️ icon) to verify and update Kratos and Hydra endpoint URLs
    - Check network connectivity between services
-   - Ensure Kratos is running and accessible
+   - Ensure Kratos and Hydra are running and accessible
+   - Verify CORS settings if accessing from different domains

 2. **Authentication Issues**
    - Clear browser localStorage and try again